Universal Pansharpening Model

 \subsubsection{Full-scale Assessment}

 We also measure the fusion performance on full scale.
-The visual comparisons are shown in Fig.~\ref{exp:full_4}, Fig.~\ref{exp:full_7}, Fig.~\ref{exp:full_8}, and Fig.~\ref{exp:full_10}.
+The visual comparisons are shown in Fig.~\ref{exp:full_4}, and Fig.~\ref{exp:full_8} (See Appendix~\ref{sec:suppl_D} for more results).
 Regarding the traditional methods, some of them appropriately retain similar spectral attributes with the MS image but inadequately integrate the spatial details, while others distort both spectral and spatial information.
-As for deep methods, some of them struggle to maintain the balance between the preservation of spectral distribution and the injection of spatial details, while others reasonably inject the spatial details and enhance the fusion quality.
+As for deep methods, some of them struggle to maintain the balance between the preservation of spectral distribution and the injection of spatial details.
+In contrast, our method reasonably injects the spatial details and enhances the fusion quality.
 The quantitative results are presented in Tab.~\ref{tab:full}.
 Our method still secures the top spot on non-reference metrics and thus maintains a leading edge.